 In a recent Press Release, Airbnb, Co-Founder and CEO Brian Chesky have announced the Airbnb Host Endowment to support the host community starting now into the future.
 The endowment advisory board will be diverse, with 85 percent of the board members from outside the US and 55 percent women.
 Since Brian Chesky informed about further disclosure to be made by late December 2020, it can be assumed that the anticipated success with IPO evaluation will have a significant bearing on Brian’s plan.

-With Morgan Stanley and Goldman Sachs Group Inc as the leading underwriters for this IPO listing, Airbnb is on a dramatic recovery that impacted the travel industry to the core.
+With Morgan Stanley and Goldman Sachs Group Inc as to the leading underwriters for this IPO listing, Airbnb is on a dramatic recovery that impacted the travel industry to the core.
 It is also a bit of a relaxant as the EU gets ready to classify Airbnb as a “gatekeeper.”
-Airbnb, labeled as the gatekeeper as per the new Digital Markets Act, will force the company to share its customer data with smaller rivals and not ban them on their platforms from accessing products and services for any preferential treatment.
+As per the new Digital Markets Act, Airbnb, labeled as the gatekeeper, will force the company to share its customer data with smaller rivals and not ban them on their platforms from accessing products and services for any preferential treatment.
 The listing in Nasdaq, for sure, will brand how Airbnb will become synonymous with “short term rentals,” therefore making the gatekeeper status in the EU unavoidable.